-The USCIS requires green card and naturalization applicants to be fingerprinted for the purpose of conducting FBI criminal background checks.
+US Citizenship and Immigration Services (USCIS) requires green card and naturalization applicants to be fingerprinted for the purpose of conducting FBI criminal background checks.

 - Submit application.

-If fingerprints are required for the application, submit your application with the biometric fee so that USCIS can take your fingerprints.
+If fingerprints are required for the application, submit your application with the biometric fee so that the USCIS can take your fingerprints.

 Biometric fee details

-Do not submit FD-258 (fingerprint card) with your application.
+Do not submit a FD-258 (fingerprint card) with your application.
 Otherwise, the card will be rejected, and you will still be scheduled to be fingerprinted by the USCIS.

 - Receive an appointment letter from USCIS.

-After USCIS receives your application, they will send you an appointment letter with the location of the nearest USCIS-authorized fingerprint site.
-To better ensure both the quality and integrity of the process, USCIS processes fingerprint cards for immigration benefits only if an authorized fingerprint site prepares them.
+After the USCIS receives your application, they will send you an appointment letter with the location of the nearest USCIS-authorized fingerprint site.
+To better ensure both the quality and integrity of the process, the USCIS processes fingerprint cards for immigration benefits only if an authorized fingerprint site prepares them.

 Make sure to read the instructions in the appointment letter.
-Take it to the USCIS-authorized fingerprint site when you go to your fingerprint appointment on the date and time specified in the appointment letter.
+Take it to the USCIS-authorized fingerprint site when you go to your fingerprint appointment on the date and time specified on the appointment letter.

 A van will come to certain areas located far away from the nearest fingerprinting location.
-The appointment letter from USCIS will notify you if a van serves your area.
+The appointment letter from the USCIS will notify you if a van serves your area.

 - Go to the fingerprinting location.

-Take the appointment letter from USCIS and other evidence as mentioned in the letter, such as your passport, permanent resident card, driver’s license, etc. Your second form of identification should have your photograph on it.
+Take the appointment letter from the USCIS and other evidence as mentioned in the letter, such as your passport, permanent resident card, driver’s license, etc. Your second form of identification should have your photograph on it.